Innovation, Transformation and Resilience for Sustainable Development at LUSEM

 Capacity development for innovation in Africa

 From 2022–2026, Lund University School of Economics and Management will deliver five iterations of this capacity development programme as part of a larger project to strengthen the development and use of science, technology, and innovation (STI) indicators in Africa.
-The course ultimately aims to contribute to the continental vision known as Agenda 2063, ‘The Africa We Want’.
+The programme ultimately aims to contribute to the continental vision known as Agenda 2063, ‘The Africa We Want’.

 - About the programme